A unifying view on the irreversible investment exercise boundary in a stochastic, time-inhomogeneous capacity expansion problem: Introduction

-As a byproduct of the monotonicity of ${\hat y}(t)$ we also obtain the continuity of the optimal investment process, despite the lack of knowledge of continuity of ${\hat y}(t)$.
-Such result is of interest in singular stochastic control with time-inhomogeneous dynamics.
-A similar result was obtained in \cite{CHi} but for the constant coefficients case.
-Obviously the optimal investment process is continuous when the boundary is so, and that is the case for most models in the literature which are restricted to geometric dynamics with constant coefficients or, more generally, limited to time-homogeneous diffusions.
+For each initial capacity $y$, we solve the optimal capacity expansion problem by obtaining the optimal investment process in terms of the base capacity $\l^{\star}_y(t)$, a process linked to the unique solution $\xi^{\star}_y (t)$ of the integral equation given by the Representation Theorem.
+In fact, the base capacity is a positive level depending on $y$ which the optimal investment process is shown to become active at.
+In the special case of deterministic coefficients, discount factor, conversion factor, wage rate and interest rate, we prove that a unifying view on the curve at which it is optimal to invest emerges; in fact, under a further assumption specific to the scrap value case, the base capacity equals the investment boundary ${\hat y}(t)$ obtained by variational methods, and hence it is deterministic.
+The advantage is that the integral equation of the base capacity may then be used to characterize ${\hat y}(t)$, whatever ``cost'' functions $w(t)$ and $r(t)$ one chooses, and without appealing to {\sc PDE} methods that could be difficult to use in complex settings.
+The extra assumption allows to obtain monotonicity and strict positiveness of ${\hat y}(t)$ by means of probabilistic methods.
+As a byproduct of monotonicity, continuity of the optimal investment process is also obtained, despite the lack of knowledge of continuity of ${\hat y}(t)$.
+Such result is of interest in singular stochastic control under time-inhomogeneous dynamics.
+Obviously the optimal investment process is continuous if the boundary is so, and that is the case for most models in the literature which are restricted to geometric dynamics with constant coefficients or, more generally, limited to time-homogeneous diffusions.